dpwspoon/kaazingPi/README.md

 1) Set up the RaspberryPi with Pi4J and Java (see http://pi4j.com for help)
 <br/>2) On your development computer (ie not the pi) checkout the LightAndToggleSwitch project.
 <br/>3) Import the project into eclipse
 <br/>4) Depending on your version of eclipse, the required library folders may not be included.
 If this is the case you should see numerous errors.
 To include the libraries edit the BuildPath to include the jars in LightAndToggleSwitch/lib/.
-Note: Having all the jars included will not hurt anything but only a small subset is truely required for each individual project you can build.
+Note: Having all the jars included will not hurt anything but only a small subset is truly required for each individual project you can build.

 <br/>5) There are 6 class files with main methods in them that you can run on the pi.
 Each requires a specific setup.
 The simplist is the Light.java.
 To run Light.java on the pi do the following.
 <br/>&nbsp;    a) go to Light.java and run as an Application  (you should see errors saying no Gpio)